Log in

 Cristobal pour Homme 2000 Eau de Toilette

-Cristobal pour Homme (Eau de Toilette) is a perfume by Balenciaga for men and was released in 2000.
-The scent is woody-spicy.
+A popular perfume by Balenciaga for men, released in 2000.
+The scent is woody-sweet.
 The longevity is above-average.
 The production was apparently discontinued.

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.